AltaPay/plugin-salesforce/wiki.md

 12. Verify that the confirmation page is shown with correct information and without any error message.
     Take a note of the order number.
 13. From the SFCC Business Manager navigate to: **Merchant Tools → Ordering → Orders.**
-    Locate and select the order and verify that the order has been handled correctly – **Confirmation Status” = Confirmed.**
+    Locate and select the order and verify that the order has been handled correctly – **Confirmation Status = Confirmed.**
 14. Log in to [https://testgateway.altapaysecure.com](https://testgateway.altapaysecure.com) and locate the order by the order number via the search box in the top right corner.
     Check that the amount corresponds with the information in Business Manager and ensure that the status of the payment is **preauth.**
 15. Repeat with a credit card that returns the **‘Challenge’** status — for example, **5250000000000121.**